 - Cover your cough and sneezes.

 - Avoid touching your face.

-- Wipe surfaces down regularly to avoid them becoming infected.
+- Wipe surfaces down regularly.